APLMOOC/APLMOOC/docs/course/ch0/part2.md

 - Array languages (APL and its derivatives, etc.)

-Array languages are considered separate from the previous two categories, as they operate differently.
-Instead of having variables and operations (imperative) or functions (functional) as primitive objects, array languages use arrays and array algorithms as primitives.
+Instead of having variables and operations (imperative) or functions (functional) as primitive objects, array languages take arrays and array functions as primitives.
 This requires a separate form of thinking from how you would program in other languages, which makes it interesting to learn even if you already know an imperative language like Python.